-4.17 Borrowings
+4.16 Borrowings

 Borrowings are recognized at amortized cost.
-Debt issue costs and discount incurred on borrowings are recorded in the Consolidated Statements of Financial Position as direct deductions to the principal and are amortized over the term of the borrowing utilizing the effective interest rate method.
+Debt issuance costs and discounts incurred on borrowings are recorded in the Consolidated Statements of Financial Position as direct deductions to the principal and are amortized over the term of the borrowing under the effective interest rate method.